jiaohehu/NPreview/README.md

 The Yahoo web site is www.yahoo.com.
 ~~~

 However, the link text itself is styled by LATEX `\href{}{}` command so that a long link text will be split into multiple lines without being hyphenated.

+## Unicode phrase markup

+A Unicode character literal markup is to physically insert a Unicode character into the document by specify its numeric code point in hexadecimal form.
+For example, the markup of `[&](U+4f60)` would have insert a CJK character "你" into the generated LATEX document.

+## Cross reference phrase markup

 A cross reference markup allows you to refer to the numeric number of a chapter, section, subsection, and subsubsection.
 For example, a cross reference markup such as `[#](tutorial:15)` is to generate a LATEX `\ref{}` command such as the following: